beginning of content

 When myeloma first develops, you may have no symptoms at all.
 You may only discover you have myeloma if you have a blood test that shows abnormal cells.

-As time goes on, symptoms can develop including:
+As time goes on, symptoms can include:

 If you have high calcium levels in your blood, you may experience: